vmmc2/Flutter-Web-Course/README.md

 # Flutter-Web-Course
 Flutter Web Course Assignments

+## About Symmetric Layouts
+* When we are working with symmetric layouts.
+The best way to do it is using Row() and Column() widgets.
+And wrapping every widget that we are using inside an Expanded() widget.
+So we take all the space available equally.

 ## About screens
 * It is a good practice to have a dart file for each screen that we plan to have in our app.
 * It is also a good practice to have a dart file to group different classes that we use in our project.